Conveyancing Fees in Australia 2026: What You Should Pay in Every State

-Conveyancing is the legal process that moves a property's ownership from the seller to you, and in 2026 it costs most first home buyers somewhere between $1,500 and $3,000 all up.
+Conveyancing is the legal process that moves a property's ownership from the seller to you, and in 2026 it costs most first home buyers $1,500 to $2,500 all up, with the cheapest published schedules landing under $1,000.
 That's the number everyone wants pinned down first, so we lead with it: what you pay state by state, what you actually get for the money, and who can legally do the work where you're buying.

 We don't sell conveyancing and we don't let a conveyancer pay us to shape what this guide says.
 Nearly every other page you'll find on this topic is run by a bank or a firm trying to win your file.
 This one isn't, so we can be blunt about where the costs hide and when you genuinely need to spend more.